.us: Restrictions on use

 To ensure that these requirements are met, GoDaddy frequently conducts "spot checks" on registrant information.

-To prevent anonymous registrations that do not meet these requirements, in 2005 the National Telecommunications and Information Administration ruled that registrants of .us domains may not secure private domain name registration via anonymizing proxies, and that their contact information must be made public.
+To prevent anonymous registrations that do not meet these requirements, in 2005 the National Telecommunications and Information Administration ruled that registrants of us domains may not secure private domain name registration via anonymizing proxies, and that their contact information must be made public.
 Registrants are required to provide complete contact information without omissions.

 Under the locality namespace, delegated managers may impose additional requirements.
-For example, the Texas Regional Hostmaster restricts each of its delegated localities to organizations that have a mailing address in that locality.
+For example, the former Texas Regional Hostmaster restricted each of its delegated localities to organizations that had a mailing address in that locality.